Talk-Point/databridge/README.md

 # DataBridge

 ETL to from various data sources to a data warehouse.
+Start to build the own etl tool, why no other tool we found bring the performance or has a connector to time series databases.

 ## Usage